quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part25_The_Deadly_Tria.md

 1. Minimizing mean-squared Bellman error to approximate the true value function.
 2. Solving the Bellman equation approximately by minimizing the Bellman error.
 3. Projecting and then solving the projected Bellman equation exactly using function approximators.
-The objective is to find an optimal \(v\) that best represents the true value function within a representable subspace, ensuring it satisfies the projected Bellman equation.
+The objective is to find an optimal $v$ that best represents the true value function within a representable subspace, ensuring it satisfies the projected Bellman equation.
 :p What are the three goals of approximation mentioned in the text?
 ??x
 The three goals of approximation mentioned in the text are: